Omnichannel fulfillment guide: understand the services, benefits, and how to succeed

 We receive all shipments in less than two days because “Out of Stock” is never okay.

-(Ask other 3PLs about shrinkage allowance.)
+P.S.
+Ask other 3PLs about their shrinkage allowance.

 Pick & pack accuracy

 We get the right stuff to the right customer, or we’ll pay you for the mistake.